Aconcagua Gear List

 For the summit day, expedition mitts with an isolated removable lining are required for maximum protection against low temperatures.
 We recommend buying the warmest model available.
 Expedition mittens are used to keep hands warm in the most extreme conditions.

-They must be made for use on 8000 m peaks.
-Here the 3 layers of gloves will be worn without restricting the blood flow to the fingers.
+They must be made for use on peaks at 8,000 m.
+Here, the three layers of gloves will be worn without restricting blood flow to the fingers.
 Models with synthetic or down insulation work well.

-Mitt cover: in old models of mittens used to waterproof the gloves.
-In Gore-Tex models, the mitt cover is unnecessary because they are already waterproof.
+Mitt cover: In old models of mittens, the mitt cover was used to waterproof the gloves.
+In Gore-Tex models, the mitt cover is unnecessary because the gloves are already waterproof.

 Gel hand warmers (optional)